UncleHugo/Azure-Landing-Zone-Network-with-Terraform/README.md

 - The resource-group-first structure and how it changes the blast radius of a delete
 - Azure's association-resource pattern vs AWS inline attachment
 - How implicit dependencies drive both create and destroy order
-- Deploying a genuinely private VM and verifying its egress path without SSH access
+- Deploying a private VM and verifying its egress path without SSH access
 - `terraform fmt`, `validate`, and `plan` as the local feedback loop before any apply